 Upon determining that informal resolution is appropriate, the Title IX Coordinator will consult further with the person initiating the request, inform the other party, and gather additional relevant information from the parties and others as useful to assist in the informal resolution process.
-The

-Title IX Coordinator may also put in place any appropriate interim measures to protect the educational and work environment of the parties and the University Community.
+The Title IX Coordinator may also put in place any appropriate interim measures to protect the educational and work environment of the parties and the University Community.

 The University will not compel the Complainant or Respondent to engage in mediation, to directly confront the other party, or to participate in any particular form of informal resolution.
 Participation in informal resolution in voluntary, and the Complainant and Respondent have the option to discontinue the informal process at any time and request a formal investigation.
-If at any point during the informal resolution process, the Complainant, the Respondent, or the University wishes to cease the informal resolution process and to proceed through the formal resolution process, the informal resolution process will stop and the formal resolution process outlined in this of the Student Handbook below will proceed.

-b) Administrative Resolution.
+If at any point during the informal resolution process, the b) Administrative Resolution.
 At any point in the student conduct process, if the Respondent accepts responsibility for the alleged violations of policy, the Parties may choose to resolve the issue through the Administrative Resolution process outlined below.
 The Administrative Resolution process is voluntary.